Does your content marketing strategy follow a comprehensive SEO routine?

 Over to You

-The daily routine of an SEO professional won’t change much in the upcoming year.
+The daily routine of an SEO agency won’t change much in the upcoming year.
 The trends that will gain momentum next year, are already playing an important role in SEO routine today.

 However, as SEO gets more and more complicated, it may get hard for you to keep up with every trend.